errbotio/errbot/docs/user_guide/plugin_development/basics.rst

     │   ├── moduleC.py

 The presence of `__init__.py` indicates `lib` is a Python regular package.
-Assuming `moduleA` has the function `InvertString`, the `helloworld` plugin can import it using the following syntax:
+Assuming `moduleA` has the function `InvertString`, the `helloworld` plugin can import it and use it with the following syntax:

 .. code-block:: python

     from lib.moduleA import InvertString
+    from errbot import BotPlugin, botcmd

+    class HelloWorld(BotPlugin):
+        """Example 'Hello, world!' plugin for Errbot"""

+        @botcmd
+        def hello(self, msg, args):
+            """Say hello to the world"""
+            return InvertString("Hello, world!")

 Wrapping up
 -----------